barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

 4. Download the CFTs
     https://github.com/barracudanetworks/waf-automation/tree/master/aws-puppet-waf-hands_on_lab/cft_files

-    Note: The CFT files used in this lab is designed to work in AWS regions in US West i.e. us-west-1, us-west-2.
+    Note: The CFT files used in this lab are designed to work in AWS regions in US West i.e. us-west-1, us-west-2.

 5. Create and Activate the Cloud Control Account Create an account on login.barracudanetworks.com ensure that the appliance control permission is granted to the account.
 For more details visit: https://campus.barracuda.com/product/cloudcontrol/